 Ubisoft has been keen to point out that Kaid isn’t going to to replace Bandit.
 Instead, the best way to use Kaid is to team up with a Bandit for total breach denial.
 As touched upon earlier, Bandit’s Shock Battery is excellent when trying to deny breaches along key walls, and with a Kaid on your team to cover any remaining walls Bandit is free to concentrate on key areas.

 Use with good intel

-One way to maximise Kaid’s breach denial capacity is to partner with either intel-gathering operators like Valkyrie, Maestro, Mira so that you deploy your Rtila Electroclaws to effectively counter breaches as they take place.
+One way to maximise Kaid’s breach denial capacity is to partner with either of the intel-gathering operators like Valkyrie, Maestro, Mira, so that you deploy your Rtila Electroclaws to effectively counter breaches as they take place.
 With a teammate on cameras telling you where a key breacher is you can easily throw an Electroclaw that covers two surfaces just before an Exothermic Charge is placed.